naproche/naproche/README.md

         isabelle naproche_build

-  * Run some tests as follows:
+  * Run some tests as follows (make sure that your current directory is the root of the Naproche repository):

         isabelle naproche_build && isabelle naproche_test -j2